MacBook Pro Screen Delamination How to fix?

 3. This is the most inexpensive solution for removing the lamination over the screen, and if you put in the time and elbow grease, this option might be ideal for you.
 After trying multiple methods of cleaners ensuring not to damage the screen further, we have found that using baby wipes is the best method.
 Yes, baby wipes, we are not kidding.
 You can pick these up at any Dollar Store near you.
 Be advised, you may not be able to get up all the lamination, however we have been successfull each and every time removing about 97% or more of the lamination.
 We will however forwarn you, this requires a lot of elbow grease.
 Just think of Mr. Miyagi from The Karate Kid movie, “Wax on, wax off Daniel son”.
 Before you start, we always recommend finding a small inconspicuous corner to test this, before you go all in.
 We suggest an unscented brand like these Huggies baby wipes that can be ordered here on Amazon: Baby Wipes

 Leave It For The Pros

 4. We have been successful with removing at least 97% or more of the laminate from all screens.
 How much will something like this cost?
-Prices start from $100, we recommend bringing your MacBook in for a free evaluation today.
+Prices start from $100.
+Removing the laminate can be a time consuming process but we guarantee your screen will look much better then it does with the patches of laminate it currently has.
+We recommend bringing your MacBook in for a free evaluation today.